Youth unemployment: Lack of innovation

+Social stability

+Youth unemployment is often seen as a key driver of revolution, political instability, societal upheaval, and conflict against the government or state.
+Historically, high levels of youth unemployment have been linked to significant political and social change, including the overthrow of established political systems.
+Major events such as the Arab Spring, Russian Civil War and the French Revolution all largely being caused by large scale youth unemployment.

 The rise of political unrest and anti-social behaviour in the world has been recently attributed to youth unemployment.
 During the course of 2011 it became a key factor in fuelling protests around the globe.
 Within twelve months, four regimes (Tunisia, Egypt, Libya, Yemen) in the Arab World fell in the wake of the protests led by young people.
 Riots and protests similarly engulfed a number of European and North American cities (Spain, France, United Kingdom between 2008 and 2011 for example).
 The lack of productive engagement of young people in wider society, underlined by high levels of unemployment and under-employment, only serves to add to this feeling of disenfranchisement.

 Youth unemployment also dramatically increases public spending at times when economies are struggling to remain competitive and social benefits increase along with an aging population.
 Youth unemployment has direct costs such as increased benefit payments, lost income-tax revenues and wasted capacity.
 "In Britain a report by the London School of Economics (LSE), the Royal Bank of Scotland and the Prince's Trust puts the cost of the country's 744,000 unemployed youngsters at £155m ($247m) a week in benefits and lost productivity".
 Similarly, the economic loss from youth unemployment in Europe is estimated at €153 billion or 1.2% of GDP in 2011.

 Youth unemployment has indirect costs too, including emigration.
 Young people leave their countries in hope to find employment elsewhere.
 This brain drain has contributed to deteriorating countries' competitiveness, especially in Europe.